FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - P – dynamic pressure at each node
  - X – transverse drag force at each node
  - Y – tangential drag force at each node
- - A – transverse inertia force at each node
+ - A – transverse fluid inertia force at each node
- - a – axial fluid inertia force at each node
+ - a – tangential fluid inertia force at each node
  - b – bottom contact force
 For example, outputting node positions and segment tensions could be achieved by writing “pt” for this last column.
 These outputs will go to a dedicated output file for each rod.
 For sending